 Then right click on the new item and left click on EDIT.

 And--of course--make sure to always save your work after editing.
 A library is saved the same as any other object in Eagle.
-If you forget to save, well, you might feel stupid and angry.
+If you forget to save, well, you might feel stupid.

-DEVICE MANIA: Devices editing--again that's where you join a package and symbol and how everything connects--is done using a UI you've not seen before--editing a device is not like editing a schematic ("footprint") or a symbol ("board"); it's its own strange thing.
+DEVICE MANIA: Devices editing--again that's where you join a package and symbol and how everything connects--is done using a UI you've not seen elsewhere in Eagle; it's its own strange thing.

-The FOOTPRINT is in the top left, it's this thingy:
+The FOOTPRINT or PACKAGE is in the top left, it's this thingy:

 The SYMBOL is to the right of it that, looks like this: